jMetal/jMetal/README.md

      }
    }
 ```

+The list of metaheuristics that have been redesigned using clean coding is:
+* NSGA-II
+* GDE3
+* SMPSO

 ### Fluent interface
 We apply the Fluent Interface to the creation of operators, the configuration of algorithms, and
 the reporting of output information.
-As an example, the configure and run NSGA-II the `NSGAIIRunner`
+As an example, the `NSGAIIRunner` program to configure and run
-program looks like this code:
+NSGA-II looks like this code:

 ``` java